A Positive Mass Theorem for Static Causal Fermion Systems: Scaling Behavior of the Total Mass for Static Dirac Systems

 \section{Scaling Behavior of the Total Mass for Static Dirac Systems}

 The goal of this section is to show that for static Dirac systems, the total mass scales like

 where~$l_{\text{ {macro}}}$ denotes the length scale on which the gravitational field changes.
-In order to derive this scaling behavior, we deform space-time such as to obtain a space-time with zero total mass.
+In order to derive this scaling behavior, we deform spacetime such as to obtain a spacetime with zero total mass.
 Then we analyze how the total mass changes along the path describing the deformation.
-Before entering the construction, we point out that the space-times along the deformed space-times are in general not static.
+Before entering the construction, we point out that the spacetimes along the deformed spacetimes are in general not static.
 Therefore, this appendix is the only place in this paper where we consider the time-dependent setting as introduced in Section~\ref{seccfs}.

-We let~$\tilde{\rho} = dt \,d\tilde{\mu}$ be the static space-time of interest.
-We assume that the corresponding space-time is of the form~$M = \R \times N$, where~$N$ is a surface of constant time.
-Typically, the measure~$\tilde{\rho}$ will be a causal fermion system constructed from a static Lorentzian space-time as explained in Section~\ref{seclorentz}, but this is not essential for the following construction.
-We first deform the measure~$\tilde{\mu}$ such as to obtain a family of measures~$(\tilde{\mu}_\tau)_{\tau \in [0,1)}$ with the following properties: \bitem \item[(i)] For~$\tau=0$, we get back the static measure describing our space-time of interest, i.e.
+We let~$\tilde{\rho} = dt \,d\tilde{\mu}$ be the static spacetime of interest.
+We assume that the corresponding spacetime is of the form~$M = \R \times N$, where~$N$ is a surface of constant time.
+Typically, the measure~$\tilde{\rho}$ will be a causal fermion system constructed from a static Lorentzian spacetime as explained in Section~\ref{seclorentz}, but this is not essential for the following construction.
+We first deform the measure~$\tilde{\mu}$ such as to obtain a family of measures~$(\tilde{\mu}_\tau)_{\tau \in [0,1)}$ with the following properties: \bitem \item[(i)] For~$\tau=0$, we get back the static measure describing our spacetime of interest, i.e.

 \item[(ii)] In the limit~$\tau \nearrow 1$ and outside a compact set, the measures~$\tilde{\mu}_\tau$ should go over to a measure describing a spatial hyperplane in Minkowski space. \item[(iii)] The deformation should be smooth in the sense that